 Bluff City’s Southern Charm & History

-And then there’s the neon-lit Beale Street, where greats like Louis Armstrong and B.B.
-King performed and helped create the music style known as Memphis Blues.
+And then there’s the neon-lit Beale Street, where greats like W.C.
+Handy and B.B.
+King performed and helped perpetuate the music style known as Memphis Blues.
 In 1977, the U.S. Congress officially recognized Beale Street as “Home of the Blues.”
 For a quintessential dose of Beale Street, head to Rum Boogie or B.B.
 King’s Blues Club.
 Like most attractions that draw folks to Memphis, the Blues reflect the soulfulness and grit that's so deeply rooted in the city’s history.
 Music buffs will also want to visit the Memphis Rock n’ Soul Museum (curated by The Smithsonian Institution), Sun Studio, where Elvis, Jerry Lee Lewis, Carl Perkins and Johnny Cash got their start and Stax Museum of American Soul Music, which sits on the site of the original Stax recording studio where greats like Booker T and the MGs and Otis Redding recorded their music.

 Contact the Travel Trade Team

 Elvis Presley’s Graceland is the second most visited historic home in America, after the White House.